From the American Psychological Association

 CBT treatment also usually involves efforts to change behavioral patterns.
 These strategies might include:

-CBT therapists emphasize what is going on in the person’s current life, rather than what has led up to their difficulties.
-A certain amount of information about one’s history is needed, but the focus is primarily on moving forward in time to develop more effective ways of coping with life.
+CBT therapists emphasize what is going on in a person's current life, rather than what led up to their difficulties.
+Some information about one's history is needed, but the focus is primarily on moving forward to develop more effective ways of coping with life.

 Source: APA Div.
 12 (Society of Clinical Psychology)